Atrix256/RandomCode/WebGLPBR/Readme.txt

 ! upload what you have so far to demofox.org?

-* drop down menu for texture slots, with one main drop down for "presets" for the materials.
- * Yes get rid of untextured shader permutations after this and just use white textures etc?
-  * or allow untextured still

-* try running webgl in renderdoc (launch chrome from renderdoc)
- * "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files
- * first attempt didn't work

-* clean up debug menu with tables or something

 ! need to read through the whole normal mapping article, make sure you understand it all and are doing right space work etc
  * https://learnopengl.com/#!Advanced-Lighting/Normal-Mapping